-I was raised in Ocean City, Maryland, and grew up on the Shore working with my parents and siblings in r family’s business, “Beefy’s” on 17th Street in Ocean City.
+Raised in Ocean City, Maryland, I grew up on the Shore working with my parents and siblings in our family’s business, “Beefy’s” on 17th Street in Ocean City.
 The building still stands today.
 There I learned the value of hard work

-I attended Ocean City Elementary School, Berlin Middle School, and I am a 1979 graduate of Stephen Decatur High School, where I was on the tennis team and competed in tournaments in Salisbury and throughout the Eastern Shore.
+I attended Ocean City Elementary School, Berlin Middle School, and am a 1979 graduate of Stephen Decatur High School, where I played on the tennis team and competed in tournaments in Salisbury and throughout the Eastern Shore.

-I went on to graduate from The Catholic University of America with a Bachelor of Arts in Political Philosophy and a Master of Arts Degree in American Government, while also completing the Harvard Senior Managers Government summer program.
+After high school, I went on to graduate from The Catholic University of America with a Bachelor of Arts in Political Philosophy and a Master of Arts Degree in American Government, while also completing a Senior Managers Government summer program.

-I am the proud daughter of Mary Pat and Tony Carozza, long-time local community and church leaders, who currently reside in Ocean Pines.
-I am also the proud aunt of four nephews and three nieces.
+I am the proud daughter of Mary Pat and Tony Carozza, long-time local community and church leaders, who currently reside in Ocean Pines, and am the proud aunt of four nephews and three nieces.

-Today, I continue that family tradition as an active and long-time member of St. Mary Star of the Sea Parish in Ocean City where I am a Sunday school teacher, lector and Eucharistic Minister.
+Today, I continue that family tradition as an active and long-time member of St. Mary Star of the Sea Parish in Ocean City where I am a fifth-grade Sunday school teacher.

 Mary Beth's Years of Public Service

-For nearly three decades, Mary Beth has dedicated herself to public service, excelling in senior leadership positions at the state and federal level.
+Mary Beth has dedicated her life to public service, excelling in senior leadership positions at the state and federal level.

-Her depth of experience includes serving in the Administration of President George W. Bush where she served with distinction under the leadership of Defense Secretary Donald Rumsfeld as Deputy Assistant Secretary of Defense for Legislative Affairs.
+Her depth of experience includes holding key communications and management positions for members of the U.S. House of Representatives and the U.S. Senate, including Chief of Staff to Congressman Dave Hobson of Ohio.
+Mary Beth served in the Administration of President George W. Bush where she worked with distinction under the leadership of Defense Secretary Donald Rumsfeld as Deputy Assistant Secretary of Defense for Legislative Affairs.

 While working at the Pentagon on 9/11, Mary Beth scrambled with others to keep communications open with Capitol Hill and the rest of the world.
 For her efforts on a day that changed America and in recognition for her service at the Pentagon, Mary Beth was awarded the Secretary of Defense Medal for Outstanding Public Service.

-In 2003, she went to serve as Deputy Chief of Staff in the Office of Maryland Governor Bob Ehrlich.
-While there she worked to advance the critical priorities of local Shore officials and business leaders.
+In 2003, she was asked to serve as Deputy Chief of Staff in the Office of Maryland Governor Bob Ehrlich.
+While there she worked to advance the critical priorities of local Shore officials, business and community leaders.

-In 2014, Mary Beth was elected by a large majority to the new Worcester County District 38C that covers most of Worcester County and the Eastern edge of Wicomico County.
+In 2014, Mary Beth was elected by a large majority to Maryland District 38C which covers northern Worcester County and the Eastern part of Wicomico County.